lgatto/lgatto.github.io/_drafts/2019-02-02-github-intro.md

 ## Adding a file

-It is simple to create or upload new files to the remote repository by clicking the respective grey buttons.
-If we click `Create new file`, we get a interface where we can give the file a name (here we use `pancakes.md`, specifying the markdown file extension), and copy/paste the recipe from the recipe [BBC recipe](https://www.bbc.com/food/recipes/basicpancakeswithsuga_66226) site.
+It is simple to create or upload new files to the remote repository by clicking the respective grey buttons (see the grey button on the previous screen-shot).
+If we click `Create new file`, we get a interface where we can give the file a name (here we use `pancakes.md`, specifying the markdown file extension), and copy/paste and adapt the recipe from the recipe [BBC recipe](https://www.bbc.com/food/recipes/basicpancakeswithsuga_66226) site.